What is academic misconduct?

 Is it possible to appeal against the outcome of a Misconduct Committee?

 You may appeal against the findings or order(s) of a Misconduct Committee.
-If you would like to appeal, you must submit a Misconduct Appeal Form to Student Conduct & Appeals within 10 working days of the written notification of the Misconduct Committee's decision.
+If you would like to appeal, you must submit a Misconduct Appeal Form to Student Conduct & Appeals within 14 days of the written notification of the Misconduct Committee's decision.

 In accordance with the Academic Regulations the grounds for a successful appeal are meeting one or all the following: